ibm-cloud-docs/apps/projects/compose_file.md

 # Compose file
 {: #compose-file}

-For Compose projects, the following information is an inventory of what you typically find in {{site.data.keyword.Bluemix}}.
+For Compose apps, the following information is an inventory of what you typically find in {{site.data.keyword.Bluemix}}.
 When you create a starter kit, these files are created for you.
 If you're migrating an app to host in {{site.data.keyword.Bluemix_notm}}, you might want to review this information to avoid potential conflicts.
 {:shortdesc}

 The [Compose](https://docs.docker.com/compose/overview/) file defines information for running multi-container applications.